mgoold/linear_algebra_notes/linear_algebra_content_2.md

 * MIT 18.06: https://ocw.mit.edu/courses/18-06sc-linear-algebra-fall-2011/resources/the-four-fundamental-subspaces/
 * Strang, p184ff.

+### RRE, Redudancy, and R(A) and C(A)

+* When you take the RRE form of an augmented matrix, you do two things:
+    * For the rows, you take the redundancy out of the equations and perhaps some of their variables.
+        * The elimination of an equation or a variable means that it didn't add information; the post-RRE form of the equations will give you all the same results.
+        * The elimination of an equation all together (a 0 row) means that the equation was entirely a multiple of some other equation.
+        * The elimination of a variable means that the equation having this zero variable will make the same contribution to the system, without the variable, as it originally did.
+    *  For the columns, if a column is seen to be a linear combination of other columns, it means that it does not really extend into the additional dimension that would have been represented by that column.
+Thus a system of 3 vectors, where the third is a combination of the first 2, will be a system filling at most a plane rather than 3d space.

 ### Column Space C(A)

 The column space is C(A) is a subspace of Rm.
 That is, a given column in A has m components.